 - Processing Integrity

-Like ISO 27001, SOC 2 is a global standard and hinges on a third-party audit, the result of which is a report.
-A SOC 2 report can reference a “point in time” (Type I) or “period of time” (Type II) evaluation of anywhere from one to all five of the trust principles, depending on exactly how a SaaS provider handles other firms’ data.
+Like ISO 27001 hinges on a third-party audit, a SOC 2 report can reference a “point in time” (Type I) or “period of time” (Type II) evaluation of anywhere from one to all five of the trust principles, depending on exactly how a SaaS provider handles other firms’ data.
 Security (Can you prevent a data breach?) and availability (Is your service up-and-running continuously?) are generally most relevant for nearly any SaaS provider.

 3) CSA STAR

 Developed by the Cloud Security Alliance and first launched in 2013, the CSA STAR attestation is touted as “the future of cloud trust and assurance.”
 It focuses on “key principles of transparency, rigorous auditing, and harmonization of standards.”

 CSA STAR consists of three levels of assurance:

 - A rigorous, third-party assessment

 - A continuous monitoring program (still under development)